wslates/NR2K3Results_MVVM/README.md

   - input.png is a screenshot of the relevant data from the input HTML file that was used to generate the output PDF.
   - output.pdf is the end result of the program.

+I apologize in advance for the lack of documentation on some of the code, I am still working on that.